StrangeBeeCorp/docs/docs/thehive/download/index.md

 # Download TheHive

-TheHive is available in multiple binary package formats, allowing for seamless installation on various operating systems.
-Below are the available options for obtaining and installing TheHive on different platforms.

----
+TheHive is distributed in various formats to suit different environments and deployment preferences.
+Whether you want to install it on traditional Linux systems, run it as a container with Docker, or deploy it in a Kubernetes cluster, you’ll find the appropriate options and instructional links below.

 ## :material-debian: Debian / :material-ubuntu: Ubuntu

-If you are running an operating system based on Debian/Ubuntu, TheHive can be installed by following the steps in the [**Step-by-Step Installation Guide**](../installation/step-by-step-installation-guide.md).
-These steps will guide you through the necessary configurations and prerequisites to get TheHive fully operational.
+If you use a Debian- or Ubuntu-based OS, follow the steps in the [**Step-by-Step Installation Guide**](../installation/step-by-step-installation-guide.md#material-beehive-outline-thehive-installation-and-configuration) to install and configure TheHive.

-&nbsp;

----
+!!! tip "DEB tab"
+    Select the DEB tab in the guide to ensure you use the correct commands.

 ## :material-redhat: RedHat Enterprise Linux / :material-fedora: Fedora

-If you are running an operating system based on RedHat or Fedora, TheHive can be installed by following the steps in the [**Step-by-Step Installation Guide**](../installation/step-by-step-installation-guide.md).
-These steps will guide you through the necessary configurations and prerequisites to get TheHive fully operational.
+For RedHat or Fedora-based systems, use the [**Step-by-Step Installation Guide**](../installation/step-by-step-installation-guide.md#material-beehive-outline-thehive-installation-and-configuration) to install and configure TheHive.

+!!! tip "RPM tab"
-!!!
-Info "Note: Make sure to select the correct RPM tab when following the step-by-step instructions to ensure the proper commands are used."
+    Select the RPM tab in the guide to ensure you use the correct commands.

-&nbsp;

----
+## :material-folder-zip: Binary archive

+If you prefer more control over where TheHive is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can [install TheHive by downloading a pre-built binary archive](../installation/step-by-step-installation-guide.md#material-beehive-outline-thehive-installation-and-configuration).

+!!! tip "Binary archive tab"
+    Select the Binary archive tab in the guide to ensure you use the correct commands.

 ## :material-docker: Docker

-If you prefer using Docker, you can leverage pre-built Docker images available on Docker Hub for convenient deployment and containerization of TheHive.

-The Docker image can be found on [**TheHive Docker Hub**](https://hub.docker.com/r/strangebee/TheHive), and [**instructions to run it can be found here**](../installation/docker.md).
-These steps will guide you through the necessary configurations and prerequisites to get TheHive fully operational.

-&nbsp;

----
+Prefer containerized deployment?
+Use the official pre-built Docker images on [**TheHive Docker Hub**](https://hub.docker.com/r/strangebee/TheHive).
+Follow the [Docker deployment instructions](../installation/docker.md) to get started.

 ## :material-kubernetes: Kubernetes

-If you prefer using Kubernetes, you can leverage pre-built Docker images available on Docker Hub for convenient deployment and containerization of TheHive.

-The Docker image can be found on [**TheHive Docker Hub**](https://hub.docker.com/r/strangebee/TheHive), and [**instructions to run it on Kubernetes can be found here**](../installation/kubernetes.md).
-These steps will guide you through the necessary configurations and prerequisites to get TheHive fully operational.

-&nbsp;
+For Kubernetes users, deploy TheHive with pre-built Docker images from [**TheHive Docker Hub**](https://hub.docker.com/r/strangebee/TheHive).
+Refer to the [Kubernetes deployment guide](../installation/kubernetes.md) for detailed instructions.